Raizelian/vCenter-DRT/README.md

 The script gets the current state of a virtual machine (either powered on, or powered off) and, if `PoweredOff`, elaborates the date and time of that event; if it can't find any PoweredOff event then it looks for the `LastWriteTime` of the .nvram file of that virtual machine.
 The .nvram file is searched in every datastore linked to a VM and, if not present, one can suppose the VM was just imported and never powered on - or orphaned.

-The final result is the `poweredoff-vms_report-{vcenter}.csv` file containing all the gathered information.
+The final result is the `vms_report-{vcenter}.csv` file containing all the gathered information.

 ## Configuration